dustinpfister/blog_posts/_posts/js-object-keys.md

 ## 1 - What to know about Object keys in javaScript

 In javaScript there are plain old Objects that can be created with the Object literal syntax, and then there are many other Objects that inherit from the plain old Object class such as Arrays, Functions, Dates, and so forth.
 These Objects contain property names, or keys, that corresponds with values that can be Numbers, Strings, other primitives, or additional nested Objects of one type or another.

-In this section I will be quickly covering some of the basics of Object keys in javaScript that should be known before continuing.
+### 1.1 - Enumerable, and non-Enumerable Object key names

+Object keys can be enumerable mening that it is possible for the key name to be easily aqquired into an array of key names.
+However it is also possible for them to be non-enumberable as well, when this is the case it is still possible to to include them in an array of key names it just means that a methiod like Object.getOwnPropertyNames needs to be used to do so.
+It is also possible to set this value for an object key as well, more on that later.

 ## 2 - Object.keys method